-The City of Deltona's Parks & Recreation Department invites fidos and felines to attend the annual Wags 'n' Whiskers Pet Festival held on March 9th from 9 a.m. to Noon at the Keysville Dog Park, 2461 Keysville Avenue, Deltona.
+The City of Deltona's Parks & Recreation Department invites fidos and felines to attend the annual Wags N Whiskers Pet Fest which is held in March between the hours of 9:00 a.m. - 12:00 p.m. at the Keysville Dog Park, 2461 Keysville Avenue, Deltona.

 JULY 4th EXTRAVAGANZA:

-The City of Deltona hosts each year the Annual Fireworks Extravaganza, beginning at 6:00pm on July 4th at the Dewey O. Boster Sportsplex.
-The 20 minutes fireworks display starts at 9:15pm and the event will conclude at 10:00pm.
-There is live music, entertainment, games, food and a whole lot of fun.
-The City provides complementary shuttle bus service from the Deltona City Hall to the Dewey O. Boster Sportsplex with the last bus to the Fireworks Extravaganza scheduled to leave City Hall at 8:45pm.
+The City of Deltona will host the Annual Fireworks Extravaganza, beginning at 6:00pm on July 4th at the Dewey O. Boster Sportsplex.
+The 20 minute fireworks display starts at 9:15 p.m. and the event will conclude at 10:00 p.m.
+There will be live music, entertainment, games, food and a whole lot of fun.
+The City provides complementary shuttle bus service from the Deltona City Hall to the Dewey O. Boster Sportsplex with the last bus to the Fireworks Extravaganza scheduled to leave City Hall at 8:45 p.m.

-At the end of the Fireworks Extravaganza, traffic exiting the park onto Saxon will be "right turn only", heading east towards Providence Blvd.
+At the end of the Fireworks display, all traffic exits the park onto Saxon Blvd. and will be "right turn only", heading east towards Providence Blvd.